-For fall 2016 applicants, the General GRE test is required.
-In addition, Physics GRE scores are normally a required part of the application materials for the PhD physics program if an assistantship is requested.
+The General GRE test is required.
+The physics GRE is not required, but applicants requesting an assistantship are strongly encouraged to submit this score to be competitive.
 Final-year undergraduates who have not yet completed one or more courses needed to prepare for the Physics GRE are still recommended to take the test in the fall of their final year.
 We recognize that such applicants cannot be expected to score at their full potential, and we take this special circumstance into account.
 There is no definite minimum score that we require for the Physics GRE, and we take many factors into account when interpreting an applicant's performance on this test.

 In cases where applicants are faced with significant difficulty in arranging to take the Physics GRE in their country or region, they should contact us as early as possible for further clarification of our requirements.
 An applicant for the Fall Semester who plans to take the Physics GRE in April is also recommended to inform us of that fact.